nbuchwitz/icingaweb2-module-map/doc/02-Add-Items-to-map.md

 ## Using the Icinga Director

 If you're using the [Icinga Director](https://github.com/icinga/icingaweb2-module-director), you could use the new [mapDatatype](https://github.com/nbuchwitz/icingaweb2-module-mapDatatype) plugin.
-This plugin enables you to directly selected your coordinates on a map.
+This plugin enables you to directly select the coordinates on a map.

 ![Using the Icinga Director](screenshot/director-plugin.png)

 ## What's next?

-After adding the first markers to your map, you wan't to [explore the map](03-Exploring-the-map.md).
+After adding the first markers to your map, you want to [explore the map](03-Exploring-the-map.md).